Human and Wildlife UseClick Here for a PDF of Human and Wildlife Use

 While some insects and larger wildlife could be detrimental to the food forest, they could also provide benefits by controlling other insects and pests.
 Birds that feed on fruit might also control insects that damage the trees.
 Planting multiple edible tree and understory species will create diverse ecological systems.
 Hedgerows of native trees or shrubs that produce berries at the same time as orchard fruit matures will provide a distraction for fruit-eating birds, animals and insects.
 Multistory plantings of trees and understory plants can provide diverse, resilient wildlife habitats—just be sure to design them so there is still good access to edible trees.
 Be creative in finding ways to balance human and wildlife needs in the design, planting and care of your edible trees and forests.

 A shady raised path is surrounded by native edible trees and shrubs.
 Plants are well trimmed to keep thorns away from people, but easy to access for harvesting.
-Trees on this public right-of-way are supported solely by stormwater harvested from the adjacent street.
+Trees on this public right-of-way are supported by direct rainfall and stormwater runoff harvested from the adjacent street.

 A bird nest is built in an ideal location surrounded by the edible fruit of the canyon hackberry tree.